-An 'open company' (i.e., a company, typically listed, whose articles do not require, as a feature of all or part of its shares, the company's approval for any transfer of those shares, whether it is a company with a corporate auditor, a company with an audit committee or a company with committees) must disclose the aggregate remuneration of all of its directors, corporate auditors and executive officers to its shareholders in its business report.
-In addition, a listed company must disclose the following information in its securities report: the amount of remuneration and a breakdown by type of payment (e.g., salary, bonus, stock option or retirement payment) for each director, corporate auditor and executive officer if his or her remuneration for the relevant fiscal year is ¥100 million or more (out of 2,430 companies listed as of 3 July 2017, there were 457 directors, corporate auditors or executive officers who received ¥100 million or more as remuneration for the fiscal year ending March 2017); and an explanation of the company's policies for remuneration of directors, corporate auditors and executive officers, and how remuneration is determined if these policies are put in place (e.g., as set forth above, 'remuneration for a director consists of fixed compensation and a bonus, with the fixed portion determined based on the position of the individual and the bonus determined based on the performance of the company and the individual').
+A public company (i.e., a company, typically listed, whose articles do not require, as a feature of all or part of its shares, the company's approval for any transfer of those shares, whether it is a company with a corporate auditor, a company with an audit committee or a company with committees) must disclose the aggregate remuneration of all of its directors, corporate auditors and executive officers to its shareholders in its business report.
+In addition, a listed company must disclose the following information in its securities report: (1) the

+Currently, in order to improve the level of disclosure regarding the remuneration of directors, corporate auditors and executive officers, requiring a public company to disclose the following items in its business report is being discussed: (1) an item regarding a policy for determining the remuneration, (2) an item regarding a resolution of shareholders' meeting for the remuneration, (3) an item regarding a delegation of amount of remuneration and a breakdown by type of payment (e.g., fixed compensation, performance-based compensation or retirement payment) for each director, corporate auditor and executive officer if his or her remuneration for the relevant fiscal year is ¥100 million or more (out of 2,411 companies listed as of 10 July 2019, there were 570 directors, corporate auditors or executive officers who received ¥100 million or more as remuneration for the fiscal year ending March 2019); (2) an explanation of the company's policies for determining an amount of or calculation method for remuneration of directors, corporate auditors and executive officers; as for a company that pays directors, corporate auditors or executive officers performance-based compensation, an explanation of the company's policies on the payment ratio of performance-based compensation and non performance-based compensation (if any), indicators for performance-based compensation and reasons why the company chose such indicators, how the amount of performance-based compensation was determined, and the targets and performance for such indicators in the most recent fiscal year; (3) the name of a person or organisation who has the authority to determine an amount of or calculation method for remuneration of directors, corporate auditors and executive officers, an explanation of such authority including its range of discretion; and (4) as for a company with a committee, including an optional committee, which involves the establishment of company's policies for determination of an amount of or calculation method for remuneration of directors, corporate auditors or executive officers, an outline of procedures for involvement of such committee and activities of the board and such committee in the course of determination of an amount of remuneration of directors, corporate auditors and executive officers in a most recent fiscal year.